 Our Founder and contributing editor Graham Vanbergen is a member of the British Association of Journalists, author and columnist for The European Financial Review.
-TruePublica and NewsPublica is funded by donations from the public and advertising revenue.
+TruePublica and NewsPublica is funded by donations from the public, book sales and advertising revenue.

 Complaints, errors and broken links

 If you have a complaint about any of our articles or content please email us at truepublica(at)gmail.com

 - The article you’re complaining about.

 - The date on which it appeared.

 - Where the article appeared – at TruePublica or published elsewhere.